GuhCH/data-collection-pipeline/documentation.md

 - this allows us to monitor information from docker as well as the hardware metrics of the instance

 - this information is then shown on a Grafana dashboard

+## CI/CD

+- CI/CD is implemented here using github acitons and crontab

+- a github workflow is implemented which builds a new docker image any time code is pushed to the docker branch and pushes this image to docker hub as guhch/srcscraper:latest

+- a set of cronjobs are implemented on the ec2 instance which stop the scraper, pull the latest version from docker hub and start it again